-But why can’t Water remember and does anyone near by know some of the answer?
+But why can’t Water remember and does anyone near by know the answer?

-Before we start let me warn you, Burying Water will flood your thoughts and emotions as every word within this intriguing New Adult read starts to consume you.
+Before we start let me warn you, Burying Water will flood your thoughts and emotions as every word within this read starts to consume you.

 I foolishly started reading this before I went to bed and honestly once you’ve read the prologue, you can’t put this book down.

 The harrowingly written prologue will pull you in and not let you go.

 K.A.Tucker allows the story to unfold beautifully.
 As the events of past and present flow perfectly through the narratives of Jesse and Water.